RolandJBaron/RolandJBaron/README.md

 ### About Me

-My focus is to advance my IT career in Cyber Security; the journey has been quite intriguing.
-I have a strong passion for acquiring new skills, and my guiding principle is: “Persist until you succeed.”
-Striving for excellence is my utmost priority.

-I currently reside close to Frankfurt-Main in Germany.
+I'm on a mission to build a career in Cybersecurity—a journey fueled by curiosity, grit, and relentless self-improvement.
+With a strong academic foundation through BYU Pathways and Ensign College and practical skills in system administration, scripting, and networking, I’m steadily moving toward roles in SOC analysis, penetration testing, or cloud security.

+"Persist until you succeed."
+That’s the principle I live and work by.

-Contact me:<br>
+Location & Contact
-cyber-recce@protonmail.com
+Current Location: Frankfurt/Main, Germany

-Citizenship: German - South African
+Citizenship: German 🇩🇪 | South African 🇿🇦
+Email: cyber-recce@protonmail.com

 #### Languages
 German: Speak, Read, Write<br>